 Dementia with Lewy Bodies

-People who develop DLB have behavioral and memory symptoms of dementia like those of Alzheimer's Disease and, to varying extents, the physical, motor system symptoms seen in Parkinson's Disease.
-However, the mental symptoms of a person with DLB might fluctuate frequently, motor symptoms are milder than for Parkinson's, and DLB patients usually have vivid visual hallucinations.
+People who develop DLB have behavioral and memory symptoms of dementia similar to those of Alzheimerʼs disease and, to varying extents, to the physical and motor system symptoms seen in Parkinsonʼs disease.
+However, there are some distinct contrasts to these conditions.
+The mental symptoms of a person with DLB might fluctuate frequently, motor symptoms are milder than for Parkinsonʼs, and DLB patients usually have vivid visual hallucinations.

-Dementia with Lewy Body (DLB) is also called "Lewy Body Dementia" (LBD), "Diffuse Lewy Body Disease", "Lewy Body Disease", "Cortical Lewy Body Disease", "Lewy Body Variant of Alzheimer's Disease" or "Parkinson's Disease Dementia."
-It is the second most common dementia, accounting for 20% of those with dementia (Alzheimer's Disease is first).
-Dementia is a gradual, progressive decline in mental ability (cognition) that affects memory, thinking processes, behavior and physical activity.
-In addition to these mental symptoms, persons with DLB experience physical symptoms of parkinsonism, including mild tremor, muscle stiffness and movement problems.
+Dementia with Lewy bodies (DLB) is also called “Lewy body dementia” (LBD), “diffuse Lewy body disease,” “Lewy body disease,” “cortical Lewy body disease,” “Lewy body variant of Alzheimer's disease” or “Parkinson's disease dementia.”
+It is the second most common dementia, accounting for 20% of those with dementia (Alzheimerʼs disease is first).
+Dementia is a gradual, progressive decline in mental ability (cognition) that affects memory, thinking processes, behavior, and physical activity.
+In addition to these mental symptoms, persons with DLB experience physical symptoms of parkinsonism, including mild tremor, muscle stiffness, and movement problems.
 Strong visual hallucinations also occur.

 Key symptoms are: